URA Banner

 All entries will be made through the Regatta Organizer.
 Please try and provide your final entry information on or before noon on the Wednesday before the regatta (so we can distribute a preliminary race schedule).
 There tends to be a bunch of adjusting of the race day schedule leading up to the race to accommodate hot seating.
 The sooner you can send in your entries the better.
 Email or phone entries are acceptable.

 There are no cash entry fees this year.
-In lieu of cash, crews will be expected to bring shirts for betting and teams should be willing to provide volunteers throughout the day for various duties.
+In lieu of cash, crews will be expected to bring shirts for betting for 8's and varsity 4 races.
+Teams should be willing to provide volunteers throughout the day for various duties.
 Shirts can be exchanged after each race or during the awards ceremony at the end of the day.
 Bring extra shirts if you’d just like to swap as well.

 Trailer Parking